The Simpsons season 1: Home media

-The DVD boxset for season one was released by 20th Century Fox Home Entertainment in the United States and Canada on September 25, 2001, eleven years after it had completed broadcast on television.
+The DVD boxset for season one was released by 20th Century Fox Home Entertainment in Region 1 (the United States and Canada) on September 25, 2001, eleven years after it had completed broadcast on television.
 As well as every episode from the season, the DVD release features bonus material including deleted scenes, animatics, and commentaries for every episode.
-The commentaries were recorded in late 2000.
+The boxset had been released a day earlier in Region 2 (Australia) by 20th Century Fox Home Entertainment South Pacific.
+It was also released on September 24, 2001 in Region 4 (the United Kingdom).
+The commentaries for the first season started being recorded in late 2000.
 When the first season DVD was released in 2001, it quickly became the best-selling television DVD in history.
 It was later overtaken by the 2004 release of Chappelle's Show Season 1.
 As of October 19, 2004, the DVD boxset sold 1.9 million units.